UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 ## Notes on the Ricgraph Podman container
-Warning: Do not use the Ricgraph Podman container in a production environment.
+Warning: Do not use the Ricgraph Podman container in a production environment, since it does not provide a web server (such as Apache).
-If you want to harvest a lot of items, you are better off using [Ricgraph for a single user](ricgraph_install_configure.md) or [Ricgraph as a server](ricgraph_as_server.md).
+If you would like to harvest a lot of items, you are better off using [Ricgraph for a single user](ricgraph_install_configure.md) or [Ricgraph as a server](ricgraph_as_server.md).
 The Ricgraph Podman container is ideal for instructional or personal use.